-The whole-brain analysis revealed a single cluster, being more active for ALT when compared to ADA in the inferior frontal gyrus, corresponding closely to the recently described area of iFFA.
-This area is supposed to be part of the face-processing network and is known to play a role in the processing of dynamic face properties as well as eye-gaze information.
-(Chan and Downing, 2011; Duchaine and Yovel, 2015; Ishai, 2008).
-As identity was kept constant in ADA, but changed continuously in ALT, our results raise the possibility that this area is also specifically involved in high-level predictions about identity continuity within an image sequence.
+The whole-brain analysis revealed a single cluster, being more active for ALT when compared with ADA in the inferior frontal gyrus, corresponding closely to the recently described area of iFFA.
+This area is supposed to be part of the face-processing network and is known to play a role in the processing of dynamic face properties as well as eye-gaze information (Chan & Downing, 2011; Duchaine & Yovel, 2015; Ishai, 2008).
+As ID was kept constant in ADA, but changed continuously in ALT, our results raise the possibility that this area is also specifically involved in high-level predictions about ID continuity within an image sequence.
 The confirmation of this hypothesis, however, will require specific future studies.

-CONCLUSION
+5 | CONCLUSION

-Confirming results from multivariate pattern analyses, the present study shows imageindependent ID-specific adaptation effects in the fusiform face area for famous familiar faces.
-Especially in combination with the results of the occipital face area, our results suggest that the ID representations in occipito-temporal regions are not yet sufficiently clarified and that further research is needed.
-We could not replicate results from MEG studies, showing expectation violation effects related to facial identity in the fusiform gyrus.
+Confirming results from MVPA, the present study shows image-independent ID-specific adaptation effects in the FFA for famous familiar faces.
+Especially in combination with the results of the OFA, our results suggest that the ID representations in occipito-temporal regions are not yet sufficiently clarified and that further research is needed.
+We could not replicate results from MEG studies, showing expectation violation effects related to facial ID in the fusiform gyrus.